PrincetonLIPS/reversible-inductive-construction/README.md

 This repository contains code and pre-trained models for the generative modeling framework described in (https://arxiv.org/abs/blahblah).

-As opposed to building objects from scratch, the generative model is constructed via a Markov chain where each state corresponds to an object satisfying validity constraints for a given domain.
-Chain transitions consist of sampling from a fixed corruption distribution and a learned reconstruction distribution, each over short sequences of *legal* (validity-preserving) object modification steps.
-Applications to both molecules and Laman graphs are presented in the paper and implemented here.

 ## Code
 Please see the README in `code/` for details.